CARFF: Conditional Auto-encoded Radiance Field for 3D Scene Forecasting: CARFF Evaluation

 \subsection{Pose-Conditional VAE}

 \paragraph{Reconstruction Quality:} To analyze the reconstruction performance of the model during training, we periodically plot grids of reconstructed images.
 These grids consist of (a) randomly selected encoder inputs drawn from the dataset, (b) the corresponding ground truth images for those inputs at each timestamp at the same camera pose, and (c) reconstructed outputs at randomly sampled poses respecting the input scene and timestamp.
 An example reconstruction grid is provided in Fig.~\ref{fig:recons}.
 The grid enables visual assessment of whether the model is capable of accurately reconstructing reasonable images using the encoder inputs, conditioned on the poses.
 This evaluation provides us with visual evidence of improvement in reconstruction quality.
+We also quantitatively analyze the progressive improvement of reconstruction through the average PSNR calculated over the training data (see Fig.~\ref{fig:psnr_plots}).

+The PC-VAE outputs in Fig.~\ref{fig:recons} only provides visual confirmation to assess the quality of the latents learned by PC-VAE.
+Utilization of the 3D decoder later in our method allows us to produce more high resolution visualizations of the scene that can be used for further downstream tasks.

-We also quantitatively analyze the progressive improvement of reconstruction through the average PSNR calculated over the training data (see Fig.~\ref{fig:psnr_plots}). \paragraph{Latent Space Analysis} To assess the quality of the latents generated by PC-VAE, we initially use t-SNE plots to visualize the latent distributions as clusters.
+\paragraph{Latent Space Analysis} To assess the quality of the latents generated by PC-VAE, we initially use t-SNE plots to visualize the latent distributions as clusters.
 Fig.~\ref{fig:clustering} shows that the distributions of the latent samples for the Multi-Scene Two Lane Merge dataset are separable.
 While t-SNE is good at retaining nearest-neighbor information by preserving local structures, it performs weakly in preserving global structures.
 Therefore, t-SNE may be insufficient in capturing the differences in distributions for all our datasets.

 Instead, we pivot to Support Vector Machine to perform a quantitative evaluation of the separability of the latents.
 We utilize a Radial Basis Function (RBF) kernel with the standard regularization parameter ($C = 1$).
 We perform 10-fold validation on the latents to calculate the accuracy as a metric for clustering.
 See Tab.~\ref{tab:ablations_full} for the results.